bonicim/volttron/docs/source/driver-framework/modbus/modbus-tk-driver.rst

       Defaults to FALSE.
     - ``Description`` (Optional) - Additional information about the point.
 Default is an empty string.

 Any additional columns are ignored.

-Sample Modbus-TK registry map CSV files are checked into the VOLTTRON repository in ``services/core/PlatformDriverAgent/platform_driver/interfaces/modbus_tk/maps``.
+It is common practice to include a Point Name or Reference Point Name to include the device documentation’s name for the point and Notes and Unit Details for additional information about a point.

-Here is a sample Modbus-TK registry map:
+The following is an example of a Modbus-TK registry configuration file:

 .. csv-table::
         :header: Register Name,Address,Type,Units,Writable,Default Value,Transform,Table